-Note: In cold weather, the umpire may announce to both teams that it is permissible for the pitcher to blow on his hand, on or off the rubber.
+Note: In cold weather, the umpire may announce to both teams that it is permissible for the pitcher to blow on their hand, on or off the pitching plate.

-PENALTY-A ball shall be called each time a pitcher violates this rule.
+PENALTY- Remove the ball from play, issue a warning to the pitcher.
+Any subsequent violation shall be called a ball.

-e.
+- e.
 Have on their person or possess any foreign substance.
-The pitcher may apply rosin to his bare hand or may use bare hands to rub up the ball.
-The pitcher or defensive player(s) shall not apply any foreign substance or moisture to the ball or to the pitching hand or fingers, or do anything to deface the ball.

-Note 1: The pitcher shall not use a bandage or any other distracting item on the pitching hand or fingers.
-A cast or bandage may be used on the nonpitching hand if it is not white in color or distracting to the batter or umpire, in the umpire's judgement.

-Note 2: A substance may be used by an athletic trainer for the purpose of stopping bleeding, provided the substance dries sufficiently before resuming play.

-Note 3: The home team shall supply a rosin bag before the start of each game.
-In the case of wet weather, the umpire may request the pitcher put the rosin bag in his pocket.

-Note 4: A batted or thrown ball is in play after it hits the rosin bag.

-Note 5: The ball may not be dusted with rosin from the bag or with the rosin bag.
-Rosin from the bag may not be applied to the glove or to any part of the pitcher's uniform.

-PENALTY for e. -Eject the pitcher from the game.
+The pitcher may apply rosin to their bare hand or may use bare hands to rub up the ball.
+The pitcher or defensive player(s) shall not apply any foreign substance or moisture to the ball or to the pitching hand or fingers, or do anything to deface the ball. - Note 1: The pitcher shall not use a bandage or any other distracting item on the pitching hand, wrist or fingers.
+A cast or bandage may be used on the nonpitching hand if it is not white in color or distracting to the batter or umpire, in the umpire's judgement. - Note 2: A substance may be used by an athletic trainer for the purpose of stopping bleeding, provided the substance dries sufficiently before resuming play. - Note 3: The home team shall supply a rosin bag before the start of each game.
+In the case of wet weather, the umpire may request the pitcher put the rosin bag in their pocket. - Note 4: A batted or thrown ball is in play after it hits the rosin bag. - Note 5: The ball may not be dusted with rosin from the bag or with the rosin bag.
+Rosin from the bag may not be applied to the glove or to any part of the pitcher's uniform. - PENALTY for e. -Eject the pitcher from the game.
 If the pitcher expectorates on their hand, ball or glove or rubs the ball on the glove, person or clothing and, in the judgement of the umpire, the pitcher did not intend to alter the characteristics of the baseball, then the umpire may, at the umpire's discretion, warn the pitcher in lieu of ejecting the pitcher from the game.
-If the pitcher persists in violating this rule, the umpire shall then eject the pitcher from the game.
+If the pitcher persists in violating this rule, the umpire shall then eject the pitcher from the game. - f.

-Note: A batted or thrown ball is in play after it hits the rosin bag.
-In the case of wet weather, the umpire may request the pitcher put the rosin bag in his pocket.
-The pitcher may apply rosin to his bare hand/hands.
-The ball may not be dusted with rosin from the bag or with the rosin bag.
-Rosin from the bag may not be applied to the glove or to any part of the pitcher's uniform.

-- f.
 Intentionally delay the game by throwing the ball to players other than the catcher when the batter is in position, except in an attempt to retire a runner; - PENALTY for f.-Warn the pitcher one time and, upon the second offense, eject the pitcher from the game. - g.
 Intentionally pitch at the batter; - PENALTY for g.-If the umpire believes such a violation has occurred, a warning shall be issued to the pitcher and both opposing coaches that future violations by any pitcher will be cause for immediate ejection of the pitcher and the coach from the game. - 1) If, in the umpire's judgment, the situation warrants drastic action to defuse a potentially volatile situation, the umpire may eject the pitcher without a warning.
-Each coach should be warned, but the coach of the offending team should not be ejected at that time unless the umpire believes it is appropriate (see 5-16-d).
+Each coach should be warned, but the coach of the offending team should not be ejected at that time unless the umpire believes it is appropriate (see 5-16-d). - 2) A warning may be issued to both teams before the start of the game or at any time during the game. - 3) A pitcher who is ejected from a game for intentionally throwing at a batter shall be suspended under the provisions of the fight rule (see 5-16-d).